nrwl/nx-workshop/docs/lab21/LAB.md

 1. Add a `.github/workflows/deploy.yml` file
    <br /> <br />
-2. Using your `ci.yml` config as an example, see if you can configure automated deployments from the `master` branch:
+2. Using your `ci.yml` config as an example, see if you can configure automated deployments from the `main` branch:

-   Anytime we push or merge something to the `master` branch it:
+   Anytime we push or merge something to the `main` branch it:
    - builds the `store` and `api` for production
    - deploys the `store` and `api`